This past Saturday, SYMBYX was featured in The Express UK;

 There is also compelling evidence showing that targeted, controlled laser light therapy is effective in reducing symptoms.
-SYMBYX Biome’s mission is to reduce chronic conditions of PD in particular, with medical lasers.
+SYMBYX Biome’s mission is to reduce chronic conditions of PD in particular, using red light therapy and infrared light therapy via medical lasers.

-rather than this being a major medical treatment involving hospitals or clinics, the company has developed hand-held light lasers that can be used at home.
+Rather than this being a major medical treatment involving hospitals or clinics, the company has developed hand-held light laser therapy devices that can be used at home.

 High levels of certain gut bacteria are known to cause inflammation and leakage, misfolding of certain proteins found in the nervous system and the eventual destruction of healthy brain tissue, including neurons.

 it is these neurons that produce dopamine, a neurotransmitter required for healthy cognition and movement.

 SYMBYX light therapy works to lower inflammation, repair gut lining and increase dopamine signalling, so helping reduce PD symptoms.

 The light therapy for Parkinson's device, the PDCare, is a battery-powered, hand- held, super-pulsed, medical-grade laser using infrared light and is held against the skin across the abdomen or gut area.

 Trials show that when shone on the gut for 18 minutes, followed by two minutes on the neck, three days a week, it can reduce both motor and non-motor symptoms.Three years of a clinical trial in Australia has shown PDCare to slow disease progression. non-pharmaceutical and painless, the therapy is approved for patient use in the Uk and EU.